chan9367/LatticeTakeHomeAssignment/README.md

 Same goes for the threads in the AI conversation page.
 Want to add/edit/delete a thread? simply click on the add/edit/delete button.

+## Architecture Notes:

+Nothing special when it comes to component structures, mostly just the basic components from the React Native libraries.
+Same goes for state management, just there to remember which thread/dashboard the user was on at the time.
+New dashboards would get added into the picker.
+The widgets are line charts interfaces nested inside the dashboard interface, with the data of the line charts being hardcoded.
+Whenever a widget gets added to the active dashboard, another line chart is added to the existing array of line charts inside the dashboard.